microsoft/sql-spark-connector/CHANGELIST.md

+## V 1.0.1
+Computed column fix and refactoring and file licensing headers.

 ## V 1.0.0
 Maven release and additional option to disable schema checking - Disables strict dataframe and sql table schema check when set to false.